Rapptz/discord.py/docs/ext/commands/commands.rst

       async def wave(to: discord.User = commands.Author):
           await ctx.send(f'Hello {to.mention} :wave:')

-  :obj:`~ext.commands.Author` and co also have other benefits like having the displayed default being filled.
+  :obj:`~.ext.commands.Author` and co also have other benefits like having the displayed default being filled.

 .. _ext_commands_error_handler: